 Merchant cash advances typically charge factor rates of 1.10 to 1.50.
 An advance of $30,000 at a factor rate of 1.10 would cost at least $33,000 while that same advance at a rate of 1.50 would cost at least $45,000.
 And then there are the fees to consider along with the short repayment periods.
 In some cases, you only have anywhere from three to 18 months to pay your debt.

 Not all lenders are willing to work with business owners with bad credit.
 Your bank may be willing to work with you if you have a relationship with them.
 But typically, you’ll need to look for an alternative business lender like an online or direct private lender.

 Choosing the best bad credit loan for your needs could take time.
 You’ll need to shop around and compare loans from multiple lenders.
 Since most don’t share all the important rates, fees and repayment terms on their websites, you’ll have to prequalify or apply and get multiple quotes to compare total costs.

 Businesses with bad credit are seen as risky borrowers while those with good credit are seen as safe borrowers.
 If you can do something to appear less risky, it can help you get a loan.

 One way to reduce the lender’s risk is to offer a larger down payment.
-Many SBA loans, for example, require down payments of 10 percent.
+For example, many SBA loans require down payments of 10 percent.
 If you can offer a larger down payment, it reduces the lender’s risk and shows that you’re serious about repaying the loan, which can help you qualify.